Matthew Ashton

 Heave

-Heave is the sudden, uncontrolled upward movement of earth, often caused by a burst of energy, such as an earthquake.
+Heave is the sudden, uncontrolled upward movement of earth, often caused by a burst of energy, for example an earthquake.

 Landslip

 Landslip is the downward movement of sloping ground.
-Landslips can be caused by a number of factors, including erosion, earthquakes, and landslides.
+Landslips can be caused by several factors, including erosion, earthquakes, and landslides.

 What causes subsidence?

-- The natural settling of the earth’s surface can also cause subsidence over time.
+• The natural settling of the earth’s surface

-Besides the previously mentioned causes of subsidence, homes built on clay are particularly susceptible to subsidence during long, dry summers because trees and shrubs suck all the available moisture from the soil, causing buildings to shift on their foundations.
+Besides the previously mentioned causes of subsidence, homes built on clay are particularly susceptible to subsidence during long, dry summers because trees and shrubs suck all the available moisture from the soil.
+This causes buildings to shift on their foundations.

 How to spot subsidence?

-Spotting subsidence can be tricky to do.
-Often we can confuse subsidence with humidity and changes of temperature in a home that gives rise to hairline cracks.
+Spotting subsidence can be tricky.
+Subsidence is often confused with humidity, and changes of temperature in a home can give rise to hairline cracks.

-To help you spot signs of subsidence, our expert team has prepared a list of exterior and interior signs of subsidence to help confirm your suspicions.
+To help you spot the signs, our expert team has prepared a list of exterior and interior signs of subsidence to help confirm your suspicions.

 Exterior signs of subsidence